 Robin is responsible for the upkeep of NCO’s music library, as well as organising and providing the music for our orchestras when they go on their residential courses.
+Robin also works alongside Vicky to support NCO's all-important fundraising work.
 He is a music graduate, a singer and a cellist.
 In his spare time, Robin takes a keen interest in film, theatre and opera.

 Charlie looks after and maintains the recognisable red skirts for NCO.
 She has previously worked in the theatre in wardrobe both for musical productions and straight productions in the West End of London, touring and Bristol.
 Charlie trained in wardrobe at The Bristol Old Vic Theatre School and studied Bespoke and Manufacturing Tailoring at London College of Fashion.
 She likes horse riding, walking, going to the theatre and listening to music.